viksant/viksant.github.io/_posts/2022-10-23-Cyborg_machine_THM.md

 ```
 We will be asked a password.
 Type in the one we got before: squidward

-Now we got a /home folder downloaded into te repository, from were we can extract this from the Documents directory:
+Now we got a /home folder downloaded into the repository, from where we can extract this from the Documents directory:

 ```shell
 Wow I'm awful at remembering Passwords so I've taken my Friends advice and noting them down!

 alex:S3cretP@s3
 ```
->Now we can use this password for the ssh service: alex@{VICTIM_IP}
+>Now we can use the password for the ssh service: alex@{VICTIM_IP}
 {: .prompt-tip}

 >If we cat the "user.txt", we can get the user flag